Skip to main content

 Password manager

-Under the menu item "Password Manager," you will find the menu item "Access control management
+Under the "Password Manager" menu item, you will find the menu item "Access Control Management“

-First, templates for access points (e.g., for servers) are stored here.
+First, access templates (e.g., for servers) are stored here.

-The templates created are then assigned properties (e.g., server name, user name, password, etc.)
+The created templates are then populated with properties (e.g., server name, username, password, etc.)

-Each of these properties must have a type assigned to it (e.g., integer, text, etc.)
+Each of these properties must be assigned a data type (e.g., integer, text, etc.)

 Encrypted

-The encrypted function displays the password in a sealed form.
+The encrypted function displays the password in a masked form.

 Logical term (Yes/No)